royal0721/royal0721/README.md

 ## :sassy_woman:  About me
 - :school: I am a Software Engineer intern at CAFECA
-- :trophy: `Fintech Technology contest` 2021 excellent work
+- :trophy: `Fintech contest` 2021 excellent work
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Computer Science` and `System Design`.
 - :thinking: I’m currently open for: a new `job opportunity`